rohitghsh/CarSelector/README.md

 # CarSelector
 I built a solution to choosing a car to buy based on the 20/10/4 rule.
-This is a method to buy a vehile which doesn't break your bank and makes you go broke.
+This is a method to buy a vehicle which doesn't break your bank and makes you go broke.

 ## What does 20/10/4 rule suggests?